Contrasting Quotient Technology (QUOT) & Its Rivals

 Analyst Recommendations

-This is a summary of current ratings and target prices for Quotient Technology and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Quotient Technology and its competitors, as provided by MarketBeat.com.

 |Sell Ratings